snoyberg/posa-chapter/warp.md

 If a system call is issued,
 CPU time is given to kernel and all user threads stop.
-So, we need to use as fewe system calls as possible.
+So, we need to use as few system calls as possible.
 For a HTTP session to get a static file,
 Warp calls `recv()`, `send()` and `sendfile()` only (Fig warp.png).
 `open()`, `stat()`, `close()` and other system calls can be committed